SenonLi/SenVulkan/README.md

 * 2. Physical device will be implicitly destroyed when the VkInstance is destroyed, so we don't need to, and there is no command to destroy a phisicalDevice.
 * 3. Queues are automatically created when a logical device object is created;
 * 4. Vulkan lets you VkDeviceQueueCreateInfo.pQueuePriorities to queues to influence the scheduling of command buffer execution using floating point numbers between 0.0 and 1.0.
 This is required even if there is only a single queue.
+* 5. For an image object, a subresource means a combined view from a single texture with a desired mipmap lever;
+						  its format basically means how many channels to represent color (RGBA) its tiling refers to the GPU alignment of textels for and Image Object, where the optimal tiling gives optimal memory access;
+						  its layout state is per-(image subrecource), and seperate subresources of the same image can be in different layouts at the same time except that depth and stencil aspects of a given image subrecource must always be in the same layout.
+*

 ### V++ / Debug
 * 0. nullptr is special NULL in C++ for solving Overriding problem <br>